jawniss/jawniss.github.io/aboutme.md

   <!-- h2 I think is header 2 -->
     <h2> About me </h2>
     <!-- Most likely p for paragraph -->
-    <p align=justify> <font size="5"> I'm a 22 year old born and raised in Edmonton, Alberta, Canada.
+    <p align=justify> <font size="5"> My name is pronounced 'jawniss!'
+I'm a 22 year old born and raised in Edmonton, Alberta, Canada.
 I'm Cantonese, and my parents immigrated from Hong Kong.
 I attended the University of Alberta and graduated in Computer Engineering in April 2021. </font></p>
   </div>
 >
 >